searchspring/snap/packages/snap-controller/README.md

 ```

 #### Hierarchy Config
 Specifying `levels` will display a dropdown for each hierarchy level.
-Finders that use hierarchy fields will enforce selecting dropdowns in order by disabling following dropdowns
+Finders that use hierarchy fields will enforce selecting dropdowns in order by disabling the following dropdowns

 ```typescript
 const finderConfig: FinderControllerConfig = {